-If you are looking for retail space in Tulsa, office space in Tulsa, restaurant leasing space, or if your business is expanding to the South Tulsa area, then look no further than the Tuscana on Yale Tulsa 91st and Yale Shopping Center.
-Tuscana On Yale is the prime location for leasing office space, retail, and restaurant space in South Tulsa and Greater Tulsa, OK.
+If you are looking for retail space in Tulsa, office space in Tulsa, restaurant leasing space in Tulsa, or if your business is expanding to the South Tulsa area, then look no further than the Tuscana on Yale Shopping Center in Tulsa.
+Tuscana On Yale is the prime location for leasing office space, retail and restaurant space in the South Tulsa and Greater Tulsa, OK areas.

-For more information about Tuscana On Yale’s commercial real estate for lease or purchase, please contact us contact us today.
+For more information about Tuscana On Yale’s commercial real estate for lease or purchase, please contact us today.

 Other Walman Commercial and Retail Properties

 Walman Commercial Real Estate Services

 Tuscana in the News

 Shopping action at intersection: Tuscana on Yale construction to start near Whole Foods site

 By Kirby Lee Davis

 Kirby Lee Davis is the Tulsa Bureau Chief for The Journal Record.
 Contact him at 918-295-4982

 TULSA – After more than two years of discussion and development, construction will kick off next month on the $10 million first phase of Tuscana on Yale, an upscale shopping center developed by Walman Commercial Realty Services.